 knee Pads

-You're going to be spending a lot of the time on the floor with this project, so you'll be very grateful for knee pads a couple of days in!
+You will be spending a lot of time on the floor with this project, so you'll be very grateful for knee pads a couple of days in!
 This is even more true if you are fitting the laminate flooring in big rooms.

 Safety Goggles